Cameron Bridge

 Cameron Bridge is a village in the conurbation of Levenmouth in Fife, Scotland.
 It is near to the village of Windygates and 2 mi west of the town of Leven.
 A distillery was established in the 19th century by the Haig family, which is now part of Diageo.
 The distillery produces Scotch whisky.

 History and locality

 It is a settlement at a bridge over the River Leven, which replaced a ford there.
 When Leven was flooded it was the first upstream crossing.
 In 1870, an earlier bridge was replaced with a new one.
 The River Ore joins the Leven a little upstream of the village.

-Future transport
+Transport

-A railway station could be located in Cameron Bridge in the future, which would also serve as at Park and Ride site.
-Rail freight provisions could also be provided to serve the distillery.
-This is as part of the Levenmouth rail link.
+There is a railway station in Cameron Bridge, which opened in June 2024 as part of the Levenmouth rail link.
+There was previously a station at Cameron Bridge around 400 m west of the current station, which shut in 1969.

 The Cameronbridge Grain Distillery

 Cameronbridge Grain Distillery is currently the largest of the remaining grain distilleries in Scotland and is owned by Diageo.